jon0x0/MediaController/README.md

 Design and programming by Jon Becker

-This is a media controller to support Thembi Soddell's sound art installation.
+This is a media controller to support sound art installation.

 Goals are:
 ###  An external 'outside' button to open the door.